patrickhener/dart-o-mat-3000/README.md

+# DISCLAIMER
+This project will not be developed any further, because I am doing a complete rewrite using othe API stuff and ReactJS as frontend.

+If you are looking for a Version working with [dARts](https://github.com/patrickhener/dARts) then you should go for the branch "dARts".
+This will be frozen to work with dARts until the new scoreboard is available.
+Then dARts will be updated as well.

 # Introduction
 This project is a scoreboard for a darts game which will run on an automated steel darts machine.
 It's purpose is to track the score of the game.